mcenv/mch/README.md

 <samp>mch</samp> is a highly-compatible lightweight benchmark harness for Minecraft: Java Edition[^1].

 > **Warning**
 > - Back up your world.
-It is recommended to create a world for benchmarking.
+It is recommended to create a world specifically for benchmarking.
-> - Make sure that the benchmarked functions are [idempotent](https://en.wikipedia.org/wiki/Idempotence) otherwise the benchmark results will be inaccurate.
+> - Ensure that the benchmarked functions are [idempotent](https://en.wikipedia.org/wiki/Idempotence); otherwise, the benchmark results will be inaccurate.
 > - Remember that the benchmark results may be affected by Minecraft/JVM/OS/HW.

 ## Usage

-1. Download [`mch.jar`](https://github.com/mcenv/mch/releases/latest/download/mch.jar) and put it under the directory containing `server.jar`.
+1. Download [`mch.jar`](https://github.com/mcenv/mch/releases/latest/download/mch.jar) and place it in the same directory as `server.jar`.
-2. Create `mch.properties` file under the same directory and specify the comma-separated list of function names to be benchmarked in `execute-benchmarks` property.
+2. Create `mch.properties` file in the same directory and specify a comma-separated list of function names to be benchmarked in `execute-benchmarks` property.
 For example:
     ```properties
     execute-benchmarks=a,b
     ```
 3. Run `java -jar mch.jar`.
-4. The benchmark results are dumped to `mch-results.json`.
+4. The benchmark results will be dumped to `mch-results.json`.

 ## Requirements